UoT-Bootcamp/VBA---Challenge/README.md

 * The total stock volume of the stock.
 * We formatted the sheet using conditional formatting that will highlight positive change in green and negative change in red.

+CHALLENGES:

+Below were the challenges part:

+* Calculate the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+The solution will look as follows:
+* Make the appropriate adjustments to the VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

 ### 2014: